 - All home-state requirements must be met and all supporting documentation must be provided to Stockton University.
 Students from out-of-state are also expected to follow all the requirements listed above.

-All home-schooled first year applicants who submit a portfolio of high school work (must be signed by the applicant’s primary teacher).
+* All home-schooled first-year applicants who submit a portfolio of high school work must have it signed by the applicant’s primary teacher.
 Transfer home-schooled students who submit a portfolio and have completed fewer than 24 transferable credits must also submit the signed portfolio.

 The required high school courses specified above are minimums.
 List all additional coursework.
 You may also attach supplemental information you feel will be helpful in evaluating your application.